patrick-llgc/Learning-Deep-Learning/paper_notes/pseudo_lidar++.md

 Pseudo-lidar bridged half of the gap between RGB-based and lidar based 3D object detection but does not perform well for far-away object.
 Pseudo-lidar++ uses sparse 3D measurement to de-bias the depth estimation.

+The Uber ATG group also publishes several papers ([ContFuse](contfuse.md), [MMF](mmf.md)) on this idea, although not as explicit as the pseudo-lidar paper or this one.

 #### Key ideas
 - The depth estimation error from monocular images are not random but rather systematic.
 - **Idea #1**: SDN (stereo depth network) to address the issue that neural network designed to optimize disparity over-emphasize nearby objects due to reciprocal transformation. $\delta Z \propto Z^2 \delta D$